Review by Karl Verhoven

 Gaiman themes his stories around the nature or state represented by each of the Endless, and the varied writing is excellent throughout.
 It toys with form, it adapts to character, it surprises, and it’s memorable: “We’re paying her three-quarters of a million, Dermot, and you need to reconsider your vocation.
 It’s the insurance company, you understand.” or “We are the stars.
 We do not represent them.
 We are them.” or “I have heard the languages of the apocalypse and now I shall embrace the silence.”
 In context these are magnificent.

-We begin with the ornate designs of P. Craig Russell and his favoured distinctive bright colouring (by Lovern Kindzierski) depicting a golden era in Venice, yet Russell surprises by contrasting the gloom of modern Venice.
+We begin with the ornate designs of P. Craig Russell and his favoured distinctively bright colouring (by Lovern Kindzierski) depicting a golden era in Venice, yet Russell surprises by contrasting the gloom of modern Venice.
 It’s visited by a man with an obsession, while Death needs to complete a task.
 Who better than Milo Manara to illustrate a tale of Desire?
 It’s erotic and heartbreaking, and sumptuously drawn.
-Bill Sienkiewicz is equally well matched with Delirium.
-So rarely seen other than as an inker since his groundbreaking progress during the 1980s, Sienkiewicz here is on stunning form, mixing and matching his approaches to highlight the state of delirium without ever losing the story.
+Bill Sienkiewicz is equally well matched with Delirium (sample spread).
+So rarely seen other than as an inker since his groundbreaking progress during the 1980s, Sienkiewicz is on stunning form, mixing and matching his approaches to highlight the state of delirium without ever losing the story.

 Glenn Fabry was, at that point, better known as a cover artist, and his contribution is a relatively sedate, yet beautifully drawn tale of Destruction.
 It’s a clever interpretation of the term, and both the most traditional story Gaiman has produced for Sandman, and a complete step away from expectation.
 Miguelanxo Prado is a master who remains shockingly obscure to the English-speaking world.
 His beautiful bright pastel painting illustrates the earliest tale of the Endless, one which answers a few questions left hanging from the original series.